-In November 2017, the MPNP announced changes to its Business Entrepreneur Pathway (BEP) under the Investor Stream.
+In November 2017, the PNP announced changes to its Business Entrepreneur Pathway (BEP) under the Business Investor Stream (BIS).
 The BEP allows Manitoba to recruit and nominate qualified business investors and entrepreneurs who have the intent and ability to start or purchase businesses in Manitoba within the first 24 months of arrival in Canada on a temporary work permit.
 Applicants no longer submit a deposit of \$100,000.
-Instead, they sign a Business Performance Agreement, which details the obligations candidates must fulfill in order to be nominated for Permanent Residence in Canada.
-Once those conditions are met, candidates receive Nomination that allows them to apply for Permanent Resident status to Immigration, Refugees and Citizenship Canada.
+Instead, applicants sign a Business Performance Agreement, which details the obligations candidates must fulfill in order to be nominated for Permanent Residence in Canada.
+Once those conditions are met, candidates receive a Nomination that allows them to apply for Permanent Resident status to Immigration, Refugees and Citizenship Canada.
 The new criteria and process was launched in May 2018.

-MPNP has been successful in recruiting 131 farm business immigrants who have invested over \$122 million.
-The Program notes that the farm business investments recorded only include the initial investment.
-It does not account for additional investments made after the farm business is started.
-The farm business immigrants that were able to successfully establish their intended farm business quickly demonstrated the necessary net worth and practical farming skills and experiences that transfer directly to Manitoba's primary production farm industry.
-The Farm Investor Pathway (FIP) remains a Direct Nomination immigration model at this time.
+PNP has been successful in recruiting 138 farm business immigrants who have invested over \$130 million in Manitoba.
+This represents only the initial investment and does not account for additional investments made after the farm business is started.
+The Farm Investor Pathway (FIP) remains a Direct Nomination immigration model.
 The Direct Nomination model requires an approved applicant to sign a Deposit Agreement and submit a \$75,000 cash deposit prior to receiving nomination.
 Once the deposit and deposit agreement has been received, the applicant is nominated and can apply for Permanent Residence.
-Upon the establishment of the farm business, the applicant can apply to the MPNP for deposit refund.
+Upon establishing the farm business, the applicant can apply to the PNP for a deposit refund.

-The MPNP monitors initial business investments by business immigrants under the program.
-In 2018/19, the program measured 40 initial business investments totaling \$12.5 million by applicants which created or maintained 150 jobs.
-Since inception in 2001, 981 initial business investments have been made with an investment in excess of \$331 million.
+The PNP office monitors initial business investments by business immigrants under the program.
+In 2019/20, the program measured 35 initial business investments totaling \$17.4 million by applicants that created or maintained 88 jobs.
+Since inception in 2001, 1,016 business investments have been made with investment in excess of \$349 million.